omar-kallas/Akkad_MaltParser/README.md

 This project uses the maltparser 1.9.2 and malteval software obtained from http://www.maltparser.org/download.html and http://www.maltparser.org/malteval.html

 In order for the code to work, install maltparser and malteval and update their directories in the config.json file, under the parsers['path'] and evaluators['path'].
 You should enter the directories of the jar files.

+# "project" directory:
+This directory contains the python code used in this project.
+There are four files directly under this directory which run the main experiments on the data.
+These are:
+-
+-
+-
+-

+Other files are stored in the **/tools** directory which are used to produce more statistics.
+These files are:
+- methods.py: This file includes simple methods that are used in different parts of the code